First responders have important fire safety message for college students

 “These homes are different than what they are living in in the summer and so it’s a good time to take a moment and make sure they are ready and prepared if a fire does happen,” said Thurston.

 They also want to remind students to be of sound mind when cooking in the kitchen.
-They say alcohol and drugs can greatly increase a chance of a fire.
+They say alcohol and drugs can greatly increase the chance of a fire.